-RECORDS OF FORMAL COMPLAINTS AND APPEALS
+8. RECORDS OF FORMAL COMPLAINTS AND APPEALS

-- CGSI will maintain a register for complaints that identifies the issue and how it was resolved.
-Secure system records will be available to appropriate officers or staff of CGSI to help ensure consistent treatment of like cases. - The student's record will be updated to document the outcome of each stage of the process and any subsequent actions. - A copy of all related documentation, including a statement of findings, outlining the reasons for decisions made at each stage of the complaint and appeal(s) process, will be retained securely on the student's record. - A copy of the statement of findings and reasons for decisions will be provided to the student, and any respondent.
+There will be a central tracking system for complaints that identifies the issue and how it was resolved.
+Secure system records will be available to appropriate officers or staff of CGSI to help ensure consistent treatment of like cases.

+The student's record will be updated to document the outcome of each stage of the process and any subsequent actions.

+A copy of all related documentation, including a statement of findings, outlining the reasons for decisions made at each stage of the complaint and appeal(s) process, will be retained securely on the student's record.

+A copy of the statement of findings and reasons for decisions will be provided to the student, and any respondent.

-RELATED
+9. RELATED

-- Student Grievance, Complaints and Appeals Procedure
+Grievance Complaints and Appeals Procedure

-- Student Selection and Admission Policy
+Student Selection and Admission Policy

-- Student Selection and Admission Procedure
+Student Selection and Admission Procedure

-- Advanced Standing and Credit Transfer Policy
+Advanced Standing and Credit Transfer Policy

-- Advanced Standing and Credit Transfer Procedure
+Advanced Standing and Credit Transfer Procedure

-- Academic Integrity Policy
+Academic Integrity Policy

-- Academic Integrity Procedure
+Academic Integrity Procedure

-- Assessment and Moderation Policy
+Student Assessment Policy

-- Assessment and Moderation Procedure
+Student Assessment Procedure

-- Student Welfare and Support Policy
+Student Welfare and Support Policy

-- Student Welfare and Support Procedure
+Student Welfare and Support Procedure

-- Students at Risk Policy
+Students at Risk Policy

-- Students at Risk Procedure
+Students at Risk Procedure

-- Wellbeing and Safety in the Learning and Working Environment Policy and Procedure
+Wellbeing and Safety for All in the Learning Environment Policy and Procedure